smwindecker/Growth_trait_metaanalysis/README.md

 If you have Docker installed, you can recreate the computing environment as follows in the terminal.

-From the directory you'd like the this repo saved in, clone the repository:
+From the directory you'd like this repo saved in, clone the repository:

 ```
 git clone https://github.com/traitecoevo/Growth_trait_metaanalysis.git